Summary

 All data based on MotorEasy average workshop costs for extended car warranty claims

-The Audi A5 has a below reliability score of 40%, according to workshop data provided by our commercial partner, MotorEasy.
+The Audi A5 has a poor reliability score of 30%, according to workshop data provided by our commercial partner, MotorEasy.
 This applies to all versions of the Audi A5 (cabriolet, coupé, Sportback) and to both generations (2007–2016 and 2017 onwards).

 The big thing to look for is suspension trouble.
-As the MotorEasy data above shows, this is the most common issue found on Audi A5 models, usually costing around £500 to correct.
+As the MotorEasy data above shows, this is the most common issue found on Audi A5 models, costing around £440 to correct on average.
 Engine issues are almost as common and a lot more expensive, with the average repair cost clocking in at more than £1,200.

 Gearbox problems have also been known to crop up and are by far the most expensive faults, costing around the £3,000 mark.
 Bear all of this in mind if you’re looking at a used Audi A5.